guillermoayllon/AIstrophysics/README.md

 1. Full infrared spectra
 2. Full optical spectra
-3. Cut optical spectra around the Fe line, this will be used to derive the metallicity.
+3. Cut optical spectra around the Fe line, this is used to derive the metallicity.

 # CODE